 Please review this page for site and trail information.

-Both Ridgefield and Steigerwald Lake have bathrooms by the parking areas, but not deeper in the refuge.
-Plan for your group to use the bathroom before coming or as they arrive.
-There are also opportunities to use the bathroom during lunch time or towards the end of your visit.
+Both Ridgefield and Steigerwald Lake have bathrooms by the parking areas, but not deeper in the refuge except halfway through the auto tour route.
+Plan to use the bathroom before coming or as you arrive.

 There are not clear designated spots for lunch on either refuge.